Contact Us

 • DO NOT: Send the shot and powder bottles.

-• NOTE: If primer feed needs repair, please take off the press, wrap in bubble wrap and send with press.
-IF it does not need repair then do not send it.
+• NOTE: If primer feed needs repair, please take it off the press, wrap in bubble wrap, and send with the press.
+If it does not need repair, do not send it.

 Our shipping address is: